Llesue/PhotoSwapBot/README.md

 - Rate coming photo
 - Reply to the photo to add comment
 - The owner of photo will receive message
-- The owner reply to your message
+- The photo owner reply to your message
-- You reply to him/her too
+- You reply to him/her again
-- Keep talking
+- Keep chatting again and again
 - Fall in love
 - Get married
 - Find out you two with same gender